"

 Transition Plans

-New educators may not realize that special education services not only set students up for success in K-12 education but also guide how students can be successful following high school.
-Schools are required by law to provide students with Individualized Education Programs and a transition plan to help them transition from high school to adulthood.
-Transition planning must be started by the time the student is 16, or younger if determined by the IEP team (What is IEP transition planning?).
+New educators may not realize that special education services not only set students up for success in K-12 education but also guide student success following high school.
+The law requires schools to provide students with IEPs and a transition plan to help them transition from high school to adulthood.
+Transition planning must start when the student is 16, or younger if determined by the IEP team (What is IEP transition planning?).
 A transition plan aims to identify students’ post-high school goals and ways they can achieve those goals (Transition to Adulthood).
 Students play an active part in the development of transition plans.

 Curious about transition planning?
 Wondering what role families and students play in developing one?
 Read Preparing Students With Disabilities for Life Beyond School to learn more.